 P.S. one suggestion the State Department gives I've lived by for 30 years of travel.
 "If you can't cook it, peel it or wash it - don't eat it."
 Most of the upscale restaurants tourist areas try not to infect the tourists.
 I have always traveled with Immodium just in case.
 Mosquito borne illnesses are existent there, so have some bug spray on for the evening hours.
 Have fun in Bali.

-www.state.gov/ about 6 years ago
+www.state.gov/ over 6 years ago

 Been to Bali, Lombok and the Gilis several times and didn't need any vaccination just be careful with tap water & make sure you get a good travel insurance.